 Looking after your skin

-You can do a number of things to help protect your skin and lower your risk of infection or injury.
+You can do a number of things to help protect your skin and lower your risk of infection or injury:

-- Moisturise your skin at least once a day
+- Moisturise your skin at least once a day.

-- Clean cuts or grazes straight away with clean water, then put an antiseptic cream on and cover the area
+- Clean cuts or grazes straight away with clean water, then put an antiseptic cream on and cover the area.

-- Avoid hot baths, saunas and steam rooms because this can increase swelling
+- Avoid hot baths, saunas and steam rooms because this can increase swelling.

-- Avoid extremes of temperature that can dry your skin – including hot, cold or windy weather
+- Avoid extremes of temperature that can dry your skin – including hot, cold or windy weather.

-- Don’t wear tight clothing or jewellery
+- Avoid wearing tight clothing or jewellery.

 - Avoid sitting or standing for long periods of time if you have leg swelling.

 Moisturising your skin